Lissandre/ChildExpress/README.md

 Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

-### `store`

-This directory contains your Vuex store files.
-Creating a file in this directory automatically activates Vuex.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).
+More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static)..